A proper rival to the computer giant Garmin is the Wahoo Elemnt Bolt that is small, aero but mightily functional and easy to use

 The Bolt has been designed to be aerodynamic and Wahoo claims that it exhibits a 50 per cent reduction of drag relative to competitors’ products such as the Garmin 520.
 Wahoo says that it has worked with aerodynamics expert Dimitris Katsanis, who was responsible for UK Cycling’s groundbreaking track bikes and equipment, as well as working with Team Sky and on Bradley Wiggins’s Hour Record bike.

-The 2.2in display on the Wahoo Elemnt Bolt is clear and numbers are easy to read on the black and white screen.
+The 2.2in display on the Wahoo Elemnt Bolt is clear and numbers are easy to read on the screen.
+Unlike the colour screens found on higher-end Garmin Edge units, the screen is black and white.

-Battery life really impressed us.
-The Garmin Edge 520 claims to be around 15 hours, but when navigating we’ve never achieved anything close to this.
+Battery life has really impressed me.
+The Garmin Edge 520 claims to be around 15 hours, but when navigating I have never achieved anything close to this.
 The Wahoo Elemnt Bolt does however exhibit great battery life lasting typically two or three times longer than the Garmin 520.